tinymce/tinymce-docs/advanced/events.md

 #### Parameters
 * **content** `String` - The HTML content that's being extracted from the editor.

-Here is an example of how to alter the contents before it's being extracted from the editor.
+Here is an example of how to alter the contents before extracting it from the editor.

 ```js
 tinymce.init({